 What to Expect

-The MSIS program consists of 30 hours of course work or 10, three-credit hour courses.
-The only required course in the entire curriculum is an MSIS project that is completed at the end of your studies.
+The online MSIS program consists of 30 hours of course work or 10, three-credit hour courses.
+Required courses include database, systems analysis and design, and the final project course.
 The project is designed to help you bring the knowledge and skills you acquired in the MSIS program and focus it to solve a particular problem in your area of interest.

 Distance students typically complete their studies in two to three years depending on the number of courses taken per semester.
 In a very short time, you could be living your career dreams and working as an upwardly mobile information technology professional with almost unlimited potential.